How To Succeed in a Panel Interview: Tips and Questions

 What is a panel interview?

-Since panel interviews require adaptability and quick thinking, they can help a hiring team assess how you would handle high-stress positions and substantial challenges.
+Challenge: Since panel interviews require adaptability and quick thinking, they can help a hiring team assess how you handle high-stress positions and substantial challenges.

-Here are four things to help you succeed in a panel interview with a potential employer:
+Here are six steps to help you succeed in a panel interview with a potential employer:

 1. Research and remember your interviewers